-We maintain the 2018 Plan for the purpose of attracting key employees, directors and consultants, inducing them to remain with us and encouraging them to increase their efforts to make our business more successful.
-The plan provides for awards of stock options, stock appreciation rights, restricted stock, restricted stock units, deferred shares and other equity-based awards.
+We maintain the Onconova Therapeutics, Inc. 2021 Incentive Compensation Plan (the "2021 Plan") for the purpose of attracting key employees, directors and consultants, inducing them to remain with us and encouraging them to increase their efforts to make our business more successful.
+The 2021 Plan provides for awards of stock options, stock appreciation rights, restricted stock, RSUs and other equity-based awards.

-The following table contains certain information regarding equity awards held by the named executive officers as of December 31, 2020:
+The following table contains certain information regarding equity awards held by the named executive officers as of December 31, 2021: